-SBCERA implemented all applicable new GASB pronouncements in the years ended June 30, 2022 and June 30, 2021, as required by each statement.
+SBCERA implemented all applicable new GASB pronouncements in the years ended June 30, 2023 and June 30, 2022, as required by each statement.
 The most recent applicable pronouncements which have a material impact on SBCERA's financial statements are provided below.

 GASB Statement No. 84 (GASB 84), Fiduciary Activities establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on whether a government is controlling the assets of the fiduciary activity and whether the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and post employment benefit arrangements that are fiduciary activities.
 SBCERA is a fiduciary component unit of San Bernardino County.
+This standard was implemented beginning on June 30, 2022.